10 Project Management Books Every PM Should Read

 To choose the right book for your needs, consider these factors:

-Find the type of project management methodologies that interest you the most, such as Agile frameworks or Waterfall type
+Find the type of project management methodologies that interest you the most, such as Agile frameworks or the Waterfall type

 After you know those, you can focus on the specific skills you want to develop more, e.g. leadership skills, or risk management